 Figma is also a vector graphics design tool, meaning that all the designs produced are resizable and replicable.
 This is important for user experience (UX) design because it assures designers can optimize their layouts for several screens, ranging from mobile phones to desktop PCs.
 Regardless of the project, Figma will give teams the tools they need to construct complex prototypes of their web layouts.
 Then, users can test these prototypes and ensure that their designs meet all their requirements.

 Since Figma prides itself on its collaborative community of designers, there are many readily available plug-ins, templates, and widgets that make designing interfaces much easier.
-If a Figma user runs into a problem, there is a good chance that another user has already run into that problem, solved it, and made their solution readily available as a plug-in or template.
+If a Figma user runs into a problem, there is a good chance that another user has already encountered that problem, solved it, and made their solution readily available as a plug-in or template.

 Read more about what Figma is and why you should learn it.